 Lady Deathstrike had herself transformed into a cyborg by the other-dimensional being called Spiral, in an attempt to gain the means to kill Wolverine, as adamantium had been bonded to his bones in a process stolen from her father, Lord Dark Wind.
 She then led Cole, Macon, and Reese in an unsuccessful attempt to slay Wolverine in Manhattan.
 Wolverine was assisted in his escapes by the young Katie Power.

-The Reavers were created by Chris Claremont and Marc Silvestri in 1988 and first appeared in Uncanny X-Men # 229.
+The Reavers were created by Chris Claremont and Marc Silvestri in 1988 and first appeared as a group in Uncanny X-Men # 229.
+Many of the members however had already appeared before in Uncanny X-Men issue 133.

 Mayor Story Arcs